Purchasing Property in a Judicial Sale

 - By Law, buyers are required to submit to the Tax Claim Bureau, a certification or an affidavit stating that he or she owes NO TAXES in Westmoreland County or any MUNICIPAL LIENS.
 CERTIFICATION MUST BE SUBMITTED WITHIN 20 DAYS OF PURCHASE OF PROPERTY.

 - All unsold property will be placed in a Repository File (these are properties that will no longer be taxable until someone purchases them).
-There is a list of all properties in Repository, available in the Tax Claim Bureau for $5.
+There is a list of all properties in Repository.

 - We make all efforts to notify all lien holders of Judicial Sales.
 However, if a creditor or lien holder does not get notice properly they may be able to maintain that lien even after the sale.